usnistgov/OSCAL/docs/content/learnmore/challenges.md

 ---
 title: Challenges Addressed by OSCAL
-description: OSCAL addresses a number of challenges releted to the definition and assessment of security controls.
+description: OSCAL addresses a number of challenges related to the definition and assessment of security controls.
 weight: 10
 ---